Table of Contents[Hide][Show]

 Essentially every animal on Earth is a swarming mass of bacteria.

-raised mice in sealed chambers that separated them from the outside world and ensured the mice grew up without microbial contact.
+A recent research experiment raised mice in sealed chambers that separated them from the outside world and ensured the mice grew up without microbial contact.
 Because they grew up without microbes, their guts failed to develop properly.
 They had less surface area for absorbing nutrients, leaky walls, and slow renewal rates.
 Compared with microbial mice, the isolated mice had weaker bones, compromised immune systems, and were depressed.
 The issues plagued by mice in germ-free environments show just how important the microbiome is.

 Too often, we see microbes as unwanted harbingers of disease we must avoid at all costs.